r7kamura/rspec-request_describer/README.md

     # Gemfile
     gem "rspec-request_describer"

-    # Add one of these since rspec-request_describer depends on some methods of rspec-rails (or rack-test).
+    # rspec-request_describer depends on some methods of rspec-rails (or rack-test).
     gem "rspec-rails" # or "rack-test"
     ```